Kearney Case Interview: Complete Prep Guide (2026)

 How Do You Solve a Kearney Case Interview?

 Kearney case interviews are candidate-led, meaning you are responsible for driving the conversation forward.
-This is the same format used by BCG and Bain, but different from McKinsey’s interviewer-led approach.
+The interviewer will present a business problem, and you decide what to investigate, what data to ask for, and when to conclude.
 Follow these six steps to solve any Kearney case.

 Step 1: Understand the Case